RTEMS/rtems-docs/filesystem/fileystem_implmentation.md

 This figure includes networking and disk caching layering.
 ```

+# Filesystem Limitations

+## JFFS2

+The JFFS2 implementation in RTEMS supports operation on NOR and NAND, but does
+not yet support Erase Block Summary (EBS) on NAND which affects mount times for
+large, full filesystems.
+JFFS2 has a maximum filesystem size of 4GB-1 block.
+JFFS2 uses 32-bit time in the on-disk format and is not Y2038-safe.
+JFFS2
+read/write performance degrades when full.

+## MSDOS

+MSDOS uses 32-bit time in the on-disk format and is not Y2038-safe.
+The maximum
+file size is 4GB.
+There are limits on the accuracy of timestamps (1s
+granularity).
+Symlinks are not supported.

 # Application programs are presented with a standard set of POSIX compliant

 \: functions that allow them to interface with the files, devices and